tytydraco/yessleep/out/Glass.md

 Now I was waiting.
 I waited motionless for hundreds or thousands of heartbeats or so until—

-Facing my direction, the frog-thing’s weird mouth opened.
-Not all of it, just the central spiral.
+Facing my direction, the frog-thing’s weird mouth opened slightly.
 Something wet, pink, and round showed.
 I wondered how far its tongue could stretch.
 That creature must’ve been at least 200 yards away sticking to the glass, but it really was *big*.

 I kept reminding myself that the ledge of wood I was on along the lower exterior of that bizarre kitchen door window was enough room.
 As long as I leaned backward against the glass, I wouldn’t pitch forward, I told myself.